A Tale of Two ‘Midways’

 While I didn’t fear for my life while watching the new “Midway,” I noticed the frequent use of “Jap” throughout — historically accurate but still unsettling.
 It certainly won’t help efforts to get rid of that word.

-I’m not sure what the takeaway should be from this latest WWII epic, but it would be nice if Pearl Harbor and Midway weren’t the movie industry’s go-to subjects when it comes to U.S.-Japan relations.
+I’m not sure what the takeaway should be from a JA perspective, but it would be nice if Pearl Harbor and Midway weren’t the movie industry’s go-to subjects when it comes to U.S.-Japan relations.